ZhigaMason/University/README.md

 ## Project 1

-We decided to choose Oleksandr Slyvka as our representative.
+We decided to choose Oleksandr Slyvka as our representative with M=6

 ## Project 2
 TBA